IMPORT & CUSTOMS CONTROLS

 Will Brexit affect imports?

-The UK is in a Brexit transition period until 31 December 2020.
-From 1 January 2021, customs declarations will be required when importing goods from the EU.
-These rules currently apply when importing goods from the rest of the world.
+The UK has now left the European Union, so from 1 January 2021, customs declarations are required when importing goods from the EU.
+These rules previously applied when importing goods from the rest of the world.

 Andrew Skinner advises clients on all customs matters, including;